top of page

 🧠 Cognitive Development

-• Counts 3–4 items and remembers events
+• Count 3–4 items and recall events.

 🗣️ Language & Communication

-• Uses 500–900 words and 3–4 word sentences
+• Use between 500–900 words and speak in 3–4 word sentences.

-• Speech is mostly understandable to strangers
+• Have speech that is largely understandable to strangers.

 👫 Social & Emotional Development